birabittoh/birabittoh.github.io/content/blog/self-host.md

 Since I started my new job, I also began experimenting with Docker and found out it's not as bad as I thought it'd be.
 I will now let my previous config serve as the perfect example of how NOT to secure your VPS correctly for any self-hosting configuration.

 ### Ditch password authentication
 First of all, password authentication.
 You'll be a lot safer as soon as you disable it.

-First of all, having it enabled means you're vulnerable to dictionary and bruteforce attacks.
+Having it enabled means you're vulnerable to dictionary and bruteforce attacks.
 Also, if some new vulnerability is published, the password field is one more way the attacker could send a malicious string to get inside (see [the log4j incident](https://scribe.rip/geekculture/the-log4j-incident-explained-ed0ce6d36df2)).

 A better way of logging into your VPS is through public key authentication.